 And you would never guess…that the Messiah of Israel…the conquering king who would heal the nations…would be an obscure carpenter, born scandalously to a peasant teenager.

-And now…Paul is saying that the world will know of God’s ultimate power and glory and honor and majesty….and they way it will know…is by the church.
+And now…Paul is saying that the world will know of God’s ultimate power and glory and honor and majesty through the church.

-And not just a church…a gathering of righteous Jews…but instead by coming together of Jews and Gentile believers.
+And this church is not going to be…a gathering of righteous Jews…but instead a coming together of Jews and Gentile believers.
 You never would have guessed it.

-And that ragtag group of followers would be empowered by the Holy Spirit to go into the world and preach the Gospel to every nation and every people.
+And that rag-tag group of followers would be empowered by the Holy Spirit to go into the world and preach the Gospel to every nation and every people.

 In light of that mystery…the power of that mystery…Paul is driven to his knees in a posture of worship.
 Before the Father…that family word again…before the Father, Paul prays for this church.
-Paul realizes the enormous nature of its task.
-This group of ragtag Ephesians has the task of being the witness of the most important news the world has ever known.
+Paul realizes the enormous nature of the church’s task.
+This group of ragtag Ephesians has the task of being the witness of the most important reality the world has ever known.

 And Paul knows they can’t do it on their own power.